digego/extempore/docs/install.rst

 Download a `binary release`_, unzip it and run ``extempore.exe`` from inside the ``extempore`` folder.

+.. note:: If you're not planning to make changes to Extempore itself,
+          then downloading a binary is probably the best option.
+You can still write your own xtlang code, run the examples, etc.

 .. _binary release: https://github.com/digego/extempore/releases

 .. _build-from-source-doc: